-2.5.1 How would the alternatives meet the primary needs of the project?
+2.7.1 How would the reasonable Build Alternatives meet the primary needs of the project?

 There are eight reasonable Build Alternatives and the No-build Alternative.
-The No-build Alternative does not satisfy the purpose and need for the project, but would not result in some of the impacts that the Build Alternatives would.
+The No-build Alternative does not satisfy the Purpose and Need for the project, but would not result in some of the impacts that the Build Alternatives would.
 The purpose of the project is to connect the Myrtle Beach region to the interstate system to improve economic opportunities and tourism in the project study area, help reduce congestion on the existing traffic network, provide multimodal planning, and improve the efficiency of hurricane evacuation.
 The No-build Alternative would not meet any of these needs.
 At the same time, it would not result in the changes of land use, impacts to wetlands, noise impacts, for example, that the Build Alternatives would.

-How do the alternatives meet the primary need of system linkage?
+2.7.1.1 How do the reasonable Build Alternatives meet the primary need of system linkage?

 It is essential that the project improve national and regional connectivity by providing a direct link between I-95 and the Myrtle Beach region.
 Each of the eight Build Alternatives would provide the direct link stated as one of the project's primary needs.
-This direct link would reduce the travel time between Myrtle Beach and I-95.
-As shown in Figures 2-15 to 2-23, (pages 2-30 to 2-38), and Table 2.6, the travel times between U.S. Route 17 and I-95 would decrease from between 10 to 15 minutes for the approximately 65 miles.
-This means that with I-73, the trip could take 55-65 minutes, whereas without I-73 the trip would take 75-80 minutes, based upon the average annual daily traffic volume.
-This same trip would result in similar time savings during the peak season.
+This direct link would reduce the travel time between I-95 and Myrtle Beach.
+As shown in Figures 2-15 to 2-23 (refer to pages 2-32 to 2-40), and Table 2.6 (refer to page 2-41), the travel times between I-95 and U.S. Route 17 would decrease from between 15 to 20 minutes for the approximately 65 miles.
+This means that with I-73, the trip could take 55-65 minutes, whereas without I-73 the trip would take 70-85 minutes, based upon the average annual daily traffic volume.